JDS is now calling for applications for summer 2021. Read more about this year’s program and how to apply here.

 “Empirical evidence and data are regarded among the highest orders of evidence in science and industry alike.
 However, with new data analysis techniques come new and more sophisticated ways of misleading or misdirecting data.
 The rise of big data has created a world where analytics can be presented truthfully but still be misleading because of underlying flaws in methodologies.

 Jennifer Shin possesses a deep background in economics, mathematics, and statistics.
 Ms. Shin holds a BA in Economics, Math and Writing from Columbia University and a MA in Mathematical Statistics, also from Columbia University.
 Ms. Shin applied her skills to create her own company, 8 Path Solutions, a data science consulting firm, among many other endeavors.
-Ms. Shin is currently an adjunct professor at NYU Stern School of Business, a Board Member at Coin Genius, active with her own company – 8 Path Solution – and a Product Director at NBC Universal Media.
+Ms. Shin is an adjunct professor at NYU Stern School of Business, a Board Member at Coin Genius, active with her own company (8 Path Solution) and a Product Director at NBC Universal Media.

 Meet the JURIST Digital Scholars Leadership Team

-Xiaoli Jin is the co-founder and Managing Director of the JURIST Digital Scholars Program.
-She graduated Phi Beta Kappa from Middlebury College with a dual degree in Computer Science and Political Science.
-Xiaoli is currently an Associate at Keystone Strategy and was pre-admitted to Harvard Law School in 2018.
-Her interests lie at the intersection of technology, law and public policy, and her writings have appeared in YaleGlobal, the Columbia Journal of International Affairs, the Columbia Public Policy Review and peer-reviewed journals.
+Xiaoli Jin is the co-founder of the JURIST Digital Scholars Program.
+Her interests lie at the intersection of technology, law and public policy, and her writings have appeared in YaleGlobal, the Columbia Journal of International Affairs, the Columbia Public Policy Review and other peer-reviewed journals.
 Xiaoli has also developed two iOS apps, both aimed at bringing high-quality news coverage to a broad public.
+She graduated Phi Beta Kappa from Middlebury College with a dual degree in Computer Science and Political Science and will enroll at Harvard Law School in 2021.

 Megan McKee is the Executive Director of JURIST and the co-founder of the JURIST Digital Scholars Program.
 She graduated with first-class honors from McGill University with a BA (Hons.) in Hispanic Studies and International Development Studies.
 She studied law at the University of Pittsburgh before returning to McGill for an MA in History.
 She was admitted to the practice of law in New York and pursued doctoral studies in History at the University of Maryland as a Flagship Fellow before coming to JURIST.